Cocaine addiction: definition, signs, side effects, and treatment

 How common is cocaine addiction?

-Cocaine addiction is common, as around 2.2 million persons routinely use cocaine in the United States (US) alone (compared to 600,000 users of methamphetamine); 1.5 million of these users fit the Diagnostic and Statistical Manual for Mental Disorders (DSM-5) criteria for cocaine use disorder (CUD), according to a study by Schwartz et al., titled, “Cocaine Use Disorder (CUD): Current Clinical Perspectives” published in September 2022.
+Cocaine addiction is widespread in the United States (US), with about 1.5 million individuals meeting the Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition (DSM-5) criteria for cocaine use disorder (CUD), according to a study by Schwartz et al., titled “Cocaine Use Disorder (CUD): Current Clinical Perspectives” published in September 2022.

 Is cocaine addictive?